 This usually involves talking with family, friends and Doctors about the type of medical intervention you would be happy to receive should it become necessary.

-Planning incorporate the following features:
+Planning incorporates the following features:

 - Talking about your health condition early helps your loved ones and your doctor to understand what treatments you might receive in the future;